Sound reduction index: Weighted Difference level (D_{w})

 This is considered to be approximately equal to the A-weighted level difference which would be observed if normal speech was used as the test signal.

 Sound Reduction Index (R)

 The Sound Reduction Index is expressed in decibels (dB).
 It is the weighted sound reduction index for a partition or single component only.
 This is a laboratory-only measurement, which uses knowledge of the relative sizes of the rooms in the test suite, and the reverberation time in the receiving room, and the known level of noise which can pass between the rooms in the suite by other routes (flanking) plus the size of the test sample to produce a very accurate and repeatable measurement of the performance of the sampled material or construction.

+Single-number rating

+The frequency-dependent sound reduction index R is measured in one-third-octave (or octave) bands.
+To obtain the single-number weighted sound reduction index R_{w}, the measured band values are compared with a standard reference curve, which is shifted in 1 dB steps towards the measured curve until the sum of the unfavourable deviations is as large as possible but not greater than 32.0 dB (using the sixteen one-third-octave bands from 100 to 3150 Hz).
+R_{w} is then the value of the shifted reference curve at 500 Hz.
+This rating procedure is specified in ISO 717-1.

 Apparent Sound Reduction Index (R')

 This is a field measurement which attempts to measure the sound reduction index of a material on a real completed construction (e.g. a wall between two offices, houses or cinema auditoriums).
 It is unable to isolate or allow for the result of alternate sound transmission routes and therefore will generally produce a lower result than the laboratory measured value.

 The calculation method used to produce the Sound Reduction Index takes into account the relative size of the tested rooms, and the size of the tested panel, and is therefore (theoretically) independent of these features, therefore a 1×1 panel of plasterboard (drywall) should have the same R_{w} as a 10×10 panel.